Should you borrow money from your retirement plan?

 by Gary Foreman

-401k Loans: Borrowing Your Own Money
+401k Loans: The Pros and Cons of Borrowing Your Own Money

 I need some advice.
 My credit card debt is becoming a problem.
 Ever since they cut my hours at work, I've only been able to pay the minimum.
 My balance is $9,700.
 It's been growing a little each month.
 I'm thinking of making a withdrawal from my 401k to pay off the credit cards.
 I'd do it except for the penalties and the fact that I just turned 40, so I'm starting to think about retirement.
 What should I do?